 The OmniSig sensor provides a new class of RF sensing and awareness using DeepSig’s pioneering application of Artificial Intelligence (AI) to radio systems.
 Going beyond the capabilities of existing spectrum monitoring solutions, OmniSIG is able to not only detect and classify signals but understand the spectrum environment to inform contextual analysis and decision making.
-Compared to traditional approaches, OmniSIG provides higher sensitivity and accuracy, is more robust to harsh impairments and dynamic spectrum environments, and requires less computational resources and dynamic range to process.
-The OmniSIG software can be deployed on a wide range of target devices ranging from low-SWaP mobile and embedded systems to cloud-based high-performance computational clusters, and it provides a set of streamlined web-based user interfaces, as well as open, standards based, low-latency streaming sensor metadata interfaces and control APIs for seamless integration and state of the art radio awareness integration into customer systems and applications.
+Compared to traditional approaches, OmniSIG provides higher sensitivity and accuracy, is more robust to harsh impairments and dynamic spectrum environments, and requires less computational resources and dynamic range.
+The OmniSIG software can be deployed on a wide range of target devices ranging from low-SWaP mobile and embedded systems to cloud-based high-performance computational clusters.
+It provides a web-based UI as well as an open low-latency streaming interface and control API for seamless integration into customer systems and applications.

 The OmniSIG sensor is able to perform detection and classification of RF emissions across very large bandwidths of spectrum on the order of milliseconds, giving it the ability to report anomalies, changes, or threats in real-time.
 It works with both wide- and narrow-band signals, and delivers accurate results for highly dynamic signals and within harsh or contested environments.
 Detection and recognition has been validated across a wide range of signal types, including numerous QAM, PAM, FSK, analog single carrier modulations, multi-carrier modulation schemes, cellular and infrastructure signals (e.g., GSM, LTE, WiMAX), ISM-band signals (e.g., WiFi, BlueTooth), and mobile radio services (e.g., P25, GMR, PTT), and can be readily extended to include additional signals and protocols based on customer requirements and applications.
 It is robust to interference, both intentional and unintentional, and to other impairments like those caused by receiver hardware.

 Deploying with OmniSIG